quang-do-se/aws-certs/devops/tmp/study.md

 - `Amazon EMR` now supports managed scaling and can automatically resize clusters.

 - `Amazon Athena` is an interactive query service that makes it easy to analyze data in `Amazon S3` using standard SQL.

+- `Amazon Redshift` is not a serverless service and requires provisioning.